 You need to wash your face six times a day and follow it with the application of a special ointment.
 Skin becomes very stiff and flakes off a few days after the chemical peel and lasts upwards of 10 days.
 Once the skin flakes away, the new layers will look sunburned for as long as a few months.

-The first step in undergoing a chemical peel involves scheduling a consultation at The Naderi Center in Herndon, Virginia.
+The first step in undergoing a chemical peel involves scheduling a consultation at The Naderi Center in Reston, Virginia.
 Dr. Jessica Kulak is a board certified facial plastic surgeon who specializes in the signs of aging.
 Read more about Dr. Kulak’s credentials and patient feedback to learn more.
 Once you’re ready, call the Virginia facial plastic surgery clinic at (703) 481-0002 to set up an appointment with Dr. Kulak.